MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/2_data_collection.md

 - Working to become more active in team discussions moving forward
 - Improved at reviewing discussions and sharing feedback, even when not fully present in meetings

+### Azza Omer

+#### Contributions

+- Participated regularly in team meetings.
+- Updated the learning goals and constraints files.
+- Added features that complemented the ones provided by teammates, which were important information for a problem.
+- Searched for relevant articles and research papers.

+#### Challenges

+- Found it challenging to read and review more articles due to family-related circumstances.

+#### Progress

+- Gained a clearer understanding of the milestone requirements.
+- Got better at collaborating and communicating with the team.
+- Improved my knowledge of how to collect and structure database from different sources and tables.